Myshkin (singer): Career

 In June 2018, DoubleSalt Works released the record Trust and the High Wire, Myshkin Warbler's record about her wife's near death experience and recovery.
 The record serves as a musical companion to Jenny Q's experimental book, Held Together.
 The couple combined the two works into a performance piece, which first toured in summer 2018 as Trust.Together.

+As of 2026, Myshkin lives and works in the Highlands of Scotland, where she and Jenny Q moved to in 2023.